openstack/openstack-manuals/doc/common-rst/log_in_dashboard.rst

 :guilabel:`Routers`: View, create, edit properties for, and delete routers.

-:guilabel:`System Info`: Use the following tabs to view the service
+:guilabel:`System Information`: Use the following tabs to view the service
 information:

 * :guilabel:`Services`: View a list of the services.